sinmark/simple-cpp-template/README.md

-# Modern C++ Template
+# Simple C++ Template

 A quick C++ template for modern CMake projects.

-This repo is a fork of modern-cpp-template by Filip Dutescu.
+This repo started of as a copy of modern-cpp-template by Filip Dutescu.
 I stripped it down for it to be easier for someone to understand and modify.
 It is mainly focused around vcpkg, CMake, GoogleTest and Visual Studio Code.

 ## Features

-The features section is copied over from the main repository created by Filip.

 - Modern **CMake** configuration and project,

-- An example of a **Clang-Format** config, inspired from the base _Google_ model, with minor tweaks.
-This is aimed only as a starting point, as coding style is a subjective matter, everyone is free to either delete it (for the _LLVM_ default) or supply their own alternative,
+- An example of a **Clang-Format** config,

 - **Static analyzers** integration, with _Clang-Tidy_ and _Cppcheck_, the former being the default option,

-- **Doxygen** support, through the `ENABLE_DOXYGEN` option, which you can enable if you wish to use it,

 - **Unit testing** support, through _GoogleTest_ (with an option to enable _GoogleMock_),